-The BCommMus degree offers core courses where students join with other majors to learn music video production, online and media skills, organise events and make and release recordings.
+The BCommMus degree offers core courses where students join with other majors to learn music video production, online and media skills, organise gigs and tours and make and release recordings.
 The critical content of the programme spans new musicology, free culture, the political economy of music, and music philosophy.